 The Guide to Buying Disability Insurance for Self Employed People

 Purchasing disability insurance for self employed individuals can be a challenge.

 You run a successful business.
 For most individuals, this means you probably have a few employees, maybe some inventory, or intellectual property.
 A disability, especially one that lasts more than one year, might destroy your revenue and end all the hard work you’ve put in over the years.

-But, you will likely have a few issues.
+However, you will likely have a few issues.
 Disability insurance carriers tend not to like covering self-employed people.
-The best disability insurance for self-employed people might not be attainable if you’re not looking at the right carriers.
+The best disability insurance for self employed people might not be attainable if you’re not looking at the right carriers.

-If you are one of the millions of business owners who do not fit this mold, then you’re in for an interesting ride, buying the best disability insurance for self-employed people.
+If you are one of the millions of business owners who do not fit this mold, then you’re in for an interesting ride when buying the best disability insurance for self-employed people.

 Nearly every carrier will ask you a whole host of intrusive questions.
 They normally start with ones like this: